-Mobile payments altered the way we pay for various items and services.
-With the increase in smartphone usage, consumers are leaning towards mobile payment methods, which are more convenient and secure - instead of standard cash and card payments.
+Mobile payments altered how we pay for various items and services.
+With the increase in smartphone usage, consumers now lean towards mobile payment methods instead of standard cash and card payments.

-According to Statista, about 950 million users utilize online mobile payments, expected to grow to 1.31 billion this year.
-These include online purchases, physical stores in different areas, money transfers from one bank to another, and payments for bills or leisure.
+Now, about 3.37 billion users utilize mobile payments for their online purchases, physical stores in different areas, money transfers from one bank to another, and payments for bills or leisure.

 To learn more about the widespread use of mobile payments and the convenience it offers, here are the latest mobile payment statistics.

-29% of online merchants accepted mobile wallets last 2018, an increase from 24% in 2015.
+29% of online merchants accepted mobile wallets in 2018, an increase from 24% in 2015.
 The popularity of digital payments varies by region and country; however, it is a growing trend globally.

-More and more individuals are also expected to turn to mobile payments as the technology becomes widely available and accepted.
+More individuals are also expected to turn to mobile payments as the technology becomes widely available and accepted.

-Several reasons are driving the popularity of mobile payments, which include:
+Several reasons drive the popularity of mobile payments, which include:

 The following section will allow people to understand the influence of mobile payments, their statistics, and information to consider if a business wants to switch its payment options to mobile payment systems.

-In today’s world, people no longer bring their wallets or purses; they use their smartphones to pay for the items they purchase or services they avail.
-Not only a few people do not only do this - it’s everyone.
+In today’s world, people no longer bring their wallets or purses.
+They use their smartphones to pay for the items they purchase or services they avail.

 There are 6.8 billion individuals who use smartphones as of this year, and it concentrates on the global adaptation of technologies.
 Consumers depend on it for contact, pastime, learning, and business, so it has become an indispensable part of daily life.